Post

 • Data Science: Notebook-friendly structure with data handling patterns

-For example, the logging filtering came from debugging a production issue where API keys were showing up in log files.
-The configuration hierarchy emerged from managing the same application across development, staging, and production environments.
+The logging filtering?
+That came from debugging a production issue where API keys were showing up in log files.
+The configuration hierarchy?
+That emerged from managing the same application across dev, staging, and production.

 What You Get